0xdavid7/tranhuyducseven/README.md

 - Blockchain Technologies: Substrate (Polkadot), Ethereum
 - Areas of Study: Zero-Knowledge Proofs (ZKP), ZK-Snarks, Decentralized Identity (DID)

-## Projects and Research 🚀

-I'm constantly contributing to below organizations.
-Here are a few places where you can find my work:

-- Check out our team's work and collaborations at [wearedevin.com](https://wearedevin.com/).
-- Explore our research projects related to Web3 and blockchain at [github.com/DV-Lab](https://github.com/DV-Lab).

 ## Contact 📪

 Feel free to reach out to me via the following channels: